skyss0fly/IdlePY/README.md

  > there are currently 2 Builds in development: 39DA and 40DA so documentation will open regarding the builds

 # How To Play?
-Run the python program (main.py) with IDLe or through an online python compiler. its as simple as that.
+Run the python program (main.py) with IDLe or through an online python compiler or run `game.exe`. its as simple as that.

 # An Example on how to play/what it looks like
 ```